harvard-lil/capstone/capstone/capweb/templates/bulk_docs.md

 [use the body_format and filter_type parameters to the `/bulk/` endpoint]({% api_url "caseexport-list" %}?body_format=text&filter_type=jurisdiction)
 to select all cases, sorted by jurisdiction, of your desired body_format.

+If you are downloading bulk files manually, you may find that the browser times out on the largest files;
+in that case, use `wget`, which retries when it encounters a network problem.
+Here's an example for the U.S. file with case body in text format:

+<pre class="code-block">wget --header="Authorization: Token your-api-token" -O "United States-20190418-text.zip" "https://api.case.law/v1/bulk/17050/download/"</pre>

+In this case, you'd replace `your-api-token` with your API token from the [user details]({% url "user-details" %}) page.

 # API Equivalence {: class="subtitle" }